ali-izhar/machine-learning/Theory/Neural_Networks/Propagation/README.md

 When we compute forward propagation, we cache the intermediate values of $z^{[l]}$ and $a^{[l]}$ to use them in backward propagation.

 ## Backward Propagation
 Backward propagation computes the gradient of the loss function concerning the network's weights and biases.
-Traditionally, it's done sequentially, layer by layer, which isn't suitable for parallel processing.
-To enable parallelization, we use matrix multiplication, termed as matrix backward propagation.

 To compute backward propagation for layer $l$, we need the following:

 - Inputs
     - $da^{[l]}$